T/30P Geophysical and Geotechnical Seabed Survey

 The site survey will take up to 28 days based on 21 days of survey time and 7 days for transits and setting up of equipment.
 Timings for each survey component is detailed below.

-The site survey is proposed to be undertaken between 1 April 2020 and 31 December 2021.
-Timings of the survey is contingent on the availability of suitable vessels, weather and the receipt of required environmental approvals.
-The will be undertaken with only one vessel undertaking each component at a time:
+The site survey is anticipated to take up to 28 days based on 21 days of survey time and 7 days for transits and setting up of equipment.
+The 2D, geophysical and geotechnical surveys will be undertake between 1 February and 30 June 2021.
+Timing within that period is contingent on the availability of suitable vessels, weather and the receipt of required environmental approvals.
+The survey will be undertaken with only one vessel undertaking each component at a time:

 • Geophysical survey – 7 days